raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 ```

 The `FREEZE_VERSION` option in the EEPROM config file may be used to indicate that the EEPROM should not be updated on this board.

+Note than updating the bootloader (automatic or manual) will retain any custom configuration options of the previous installed version.

 ## Write protection of EEPROM